 Store at room temperature, away from heat, moisture, and light.
 Keep track of your medicine.
 Roxicodone is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.

 Do not keep leftover opioid medication.
 Just one dose can cause death in someone using this medicine accidentally or improperly.
 Ask your pharmacist where to locate a drug take-back disposal program.
 If there is no take-back program, flush the unused medicine down the toilet.

 What happens if I miss a dose?

 Since Roxicodone is used for pain, you are not likely to miss a dose.
-Skip any missed dose if it is almost time for your next scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Skip any missed dose if it is almost time for your next dose.
+Do not use two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An Roxicodone overdose can be fatal, especially in a child or other person using the medicine without a prescription.